How to Keep Focus and Finish Writing Your Book

 If that voice is true, you cannot ignore it.
 You must write.
 You have no choice.
 You must be accountable to that inner voice.
 The sad thing, as many writing gurus have said, is that most people would like to “have written.”
 They really don’t want “to write” because writing is a demanding task.

 The key to finishing the book you started writing is single-mindedness.
 You can see your idea through to fruition if you have diligence and focus.
-You need to make a decision at the start of your project to not give up when you are face with difficult challenges.
-If you’re not prepared to honor your decision later, and are able to think of a dozen wonderful reasons not to so, then you will probably not complete writing your book.
+You need to make a decision at the start of your project to not give up when you are faced with difficult challenges.
+If you’re not prepared to honor your decision later and are able to think of a dozen wonderful reasons not to so, then you will probably not complete writing your book.

 Most new writers do not recognize the simple truth that accountability starts with keeping your butt in your chair and writing one word after another.
 That’s how books get written.
 There is no other way.